muxup/muxup-site/pages/2025q4/qemu-based-instruction-execution-counting.md

 It's worth highlighting that as we're running this under user-mode emulation, the dynamic instruction count naturally never counts any instructions on the kernel side that you would see if profiling a real system.

+## Article changelog
+* 2025-12-15: (minor) Note that the qemu patches have now been accepted in the maintainer's tree.